 Normality is confirmed by a normal probability plot:

 Knowing all this, we can calculate a z-score for every sample, which essentially represents the number of standard deviations separating it from the mean.
 If this value is above a certain threshold, we mark the pixel in that frame as anomalous.
-I chose a cutoff of ; theoretically, the odds of observing a value that extreme due to random variation alone are well below one in a billion.
-In reality, due to increasing dark current as the sensor heats up, the pixel values are not truly normally distributed and there will be occasional false positives.
+I chose a cutoff of .
+Theoretically, the odds of observing a value that extreme due to random variation alone are well below one in a billion, but in reality there will be occasional false positives due to uncontrolled variables such as temperature (which affects dark current level).

 After identifying the anomalies, I grouped them into clusters by simply finding all other anomalies within a 16-pixel radius.
-This worked remarkably well, and allowed me to quickly find the most extensive cosmic ray patterns.
+This worked surprisingly well, and allowed me to quickly find the most extensive cosmic ray tracks.

 Cooling §